kasuken/kasuken/README.md

 ## ✨ Current situation

-- 🔭 I’m currently working as Microsoft 365 Architect at SoftwareONE (Switzerland)
+- 🔭 I’m currently working as Microsoft 365 Architect at SoftwareONE (Switzerland) and as CTO for a few Startups around the world
 - 🌱 I’m currently learning React/Typescript, Blazor and ASP.NET Core GraphQL
 - 🏊🚴🏃 Sport fact: I am an Ironman finisher and I am training for the next Ironman race (Thun 2022)